oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 PCR is the only normal one.

 PCR is a cisgender and heterosexual female (she/her).

+All of the traits above make her the odd one out.

 PCR's skin color is white if skin color matters.